And greetings to you, music lovers, thrill seekers, conversationalists.

 First, he broke his promise to try to keep both major parties within public financing limits for the general election.

-If it includes an immunity clause for telecommunications companies that amounts to a sanctioned cover-up of President Bush's unlawful eavesdropping after 9-11, the Barack Obama of the primary season used to brag that he would stand before interest groups and tell them tough truths.
+The Barack Obama of the primary season used to brag that he would stand before interest groups and tell them tough truths.

 The new Obama tells evangelical Christians that he wants to expand Bush's policy of funneling public money for social spending to religious-based organizations, a policy that violates the separation of church and state and turns a government function into a charitable donation.

-Obama endorsed the Supreme Court's decision to overturn DC's gun control law.
+Obama endorsed the Supreme Court's decision to overturn D.C.'s gun control law.

-We knew he ascribed to the anti-gun control group's misreading of the Constitution, but he was distressing it was distressing to see him declare that the court provided a guide to reasonable regulations enacted by local communities to help keep their streets safe.
+We knew he ascribed to the anti-gun control group's misreading of the Constitution, but he was distressing, it was distressing to see him declare that the court provided a guide to reasonable regulations enacted by local communities to help keep their streets safe.

 We were equally distressed by Obama's criticism of the Supreme Court's barring the death penalty for crimes that do not involve murder.

-And we are not shocked when a candidate moves to the center for the general election, but Mr. Obama's shifts are striking because he was the candidate who proposed to change the face of politics, the man of passionate convictions who did not play old political games.
+But Mr. Obama's shifts are striking because he was the candidate who proposed to change the face of politics.

 The 4th of July, Independence Day, the New York Times writing about the Messiah as new and not improved.

-And they say rip, they rip.
+And they say they rip, they rip, get this.

 The lead editorial in the New York Times on July 4th rips Obama a new one.